onestardao/WFGY/TensionUniverse/BlackHole/Q089_predictive_coding_implementation.md

     * explicitness of measurable predictions,
     * mention of error patterns, hierarchy, and energy.

-* What to log
+* Logging

-  * Full prompts and responses.
+  * Store full prompts and responses.
-  * Any internal `Tension_PC` estimates, if exposed, to illustrate how the model organizes its explanation.
+  * If available, log internal `Tension_PC` estimates to illustrate how the model organizes its explanation.

 ---